- J.D., William and Mary Law School, 2010

 - Counsel of record for successful petition for certiorari in the Supreme Court of the United States, resulting in favorable remand;

-- Prevailed in landmark Michigan Supreme Court ruling regarding Michigan’s separation of powers doctrine;
+- Prevailed in landmark Michigan Supreme Court ruling regarding Michigan’s constitutional separation of powers doctrine;

 - Won entitlement to charitable tax exemptions on behalf of religious educational organization;

-- Prevailed in the Fourth Circuit on a first-impression sentencing issue, resulting in vacatur of sentence and remand for resentencing;
+- Prevailed in the Fourth Circuit on a first-impression criminal sentencing issue, resulting in vacatur of sentence and resentencing to time served.

-Steve was recognized as one of Michigan Lawyers Weekly’s “Up & Coming Lawyers” for 2020 and has been identified as one of Best Lawyers’ “Ones to Watch” in successive years.
+Steve was recognized as one of Michigan Lawyers Weekly’s “Up & Coming Lawyers” in 2020 and has been identified as one of Best Lawyers’ “Ones to Watch” in successive years.
+He was appointed to the Sixth Circuit’s Advisory Rules Committee, has served on the Board of the ABA Judicial Division’s Council of Appellate Lawyers, and has presented on various legal and appellate issues.

 Before joining Miller Johnson, Steve served as a judicial law clerk to the Hon.
 Richard Allen Griffin of the U.S. Court of Appeals for the Sixth Circuit.
 He also served as a judicial law clerk to the Hon.
 Glen E. Conrad of the U.S. District Court for the Western District of Virginia.

-Steve earned his law degree from William and Mary Law School, where the faculty selected him on the basis of his professional promise as a recipient of the Lawrence W. I’Anson Award—the highest honor conferred on a graduating student.
+Steve earned his law degree from William and Mary Law School, where the faculty selected him on the basis of his professional promise as a recipient of the Lawrence W. I’Anson Award—the highest honor conferred on a graduating student each year.
 Among other pursuits, Steve previously taught as an adjunct professor at the University of Richmond School of Law.